-It is worth re-stating that there is little in this paper that could not have been performed 20 years ago.
-Moreover, the work could equally well have been done using other low-level software tools such as Perl and TEX.
-Nevertheless, I am not aware of any previous work that has attempted to re-set, and enhance, already published work using a similar philosophy to that described here i.e. by using low-level, program-driven, transformational and typesetting tools.
+It is worth emphasizing that there is nothing unique to sed, awk, troff and tbl in being suitable for the sort of work in this paper-it could equally well have been done using other low-level software tools such as Perl and T_EX.
+Nevertheless, I am not aware of any previous work that has attempted to re-set, and enhance, already published work using a similar set of transformational and typesetting tools to those described here.

-And the re-setting of century-old marriage registers is not at all the niche interest it might seem.
+The real value of this exercise has been to re-visit tried and tested techniques from computer science and to realise, yet again, that the field of document engineering is an excellent one for illustrating computer science fundamentals in novel and illuminating ways.
+In terms of applicability and general interest, the availability of a limited print run for each of the volumes shows that is more than just an academic exercise.
+Indeed, the resetting of century-old marriage registers is not at all the niche interest it might seem.
 Within the UK, at least, genealogy is a hugely popular hobby, due in part to the successful BBC television series Who Do You Think You Are?, and all forms of published and indexed genealogical material find a ready market.